By Eric Lupton, President Life Saver Pool Fence

 Before you move in, install locks on doors and windows that are high and out of the reach of young children.
 Put them on every door and window that leads to the pool area.
 Some drownings happen because a parent didn’t know their toddler had figured out the door knob or lock and the simply walked out on their own.
 Don’t forget sliding glass doors that small children can slide open.

 Home buyers who have never owned a pool may not realize children are drawn to water, even when it is cold outside.
-Families can self-install simple contact alarms for doors and windows that lead to the pool, or contract with a security company.
+Families can self-install simple surface pool alarms that lead to the pool, and contact authorities when needed.
 In every case, it’s important to keep the alarms activated.
 If an older child disables the alarm, a younger sibling could easily slip outside without anyone knowing.

 Also consider installing an alarm on any gates that lead to the pool.
 Adults can use a bypass switch that will keep kids out when there is no one around to supervise.